-(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade
+(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai)

-- Understand the concepts of architecture and principles of planning. - Choose the various building materials as per the interior design aspects. - Make plan for the buildings by considering our Indian climatic conditions. - Determine the functional planning of building. - Implement the rules and regulations of country planning and development schemes.
+- Understand the various elements of architecture and principles of orientation. - Choose the various building materials as per the interior design aspects. - Make plan for the buildings by considering our Indian climatic conditions. - Solve the problem in Town Planning level. - Know various rules and regulations of town planning and development authorities.